MicrocontrollersDev/Mixins/docs/default/overwrite.md

 !!! danger
     Overwriting is not recommended.

 Overwrites are the most basic mixin.
 They, well, overwrite a method entirely.
+Great for testing code concepts or learning before transitioning your code to other injectors, but almost always terrible for production.

 Say we had the following code: